 Give it a try.. it actually works quite well.

 Basically, you should be able to speak in your normal voice and tone during your exercise session.

 If you are out of breath and are unable to speak regularly, then you need to lower your intensity level by slowing down.

 How’s that?
 Easy, eehh?

-don’t need to work hard for a long time to gain benefit from
+You don’t need to work hard for a long time to gain benefit from exercise.